suhlig/game_of_life/README.md

   end

   describe "#initialize" do
-    it "should have a first position of 0,0" do expect(@grid.cells.first.position).to eq @coord1
+    it "should create a cell with a position of 0,0" do expect(@grid.cells.first.position).to eq @coord1
     end

-    it "should have a second position of 1,1" do expect(@grid.cells[1].position).to eq @coord2
+    it "should create a cell with a position of 1,1" do expect(@grid.cells[1].position).to eq @coord2
     end
   end